Vyral/nick-shivers/_posts/2022-05-03-is-the-market-still-strong.md

 {% include pullquote.html %}

 **Mortgage interest rates are the highest they’ve been since 2009**, having risen by almost 2% since the beginning of the year.
 Remember that just a 1% increase in rates equals a 10% decrease in buyers’ purchasing power.
 Does that mean that homes are going to start depreciating?
-Not right now, it doesn’t.
-Inventory is still extremely low, which offsets the decrease in value that would normally come as rates rose.
-We’ll probably see a slowdown in the spring and summer markets, especially if the Fed keeps raising interest rates.
+Fortunately, no. Inventory is still extremely low, which offsets the decrease in value that would normally come as rates rose.
+We’ll probably see a slowdown in the spring and summer markets, especially if the Federal Reserve keeps raising interest rates.

-But what’s the overall outlook for the housing market?
-Right now, it’s strong. **Buyer demand is still high** because interest rates are going up, and they want to lock in as low a rate as possible.
+What’s the overall outlook for the housing market?
+Right now, it’s strong. **Buyer demand is still high** because interest rates are going up, and they want to lock in as low of a rate as possible.
 Supply, on the other hand, is still low.
-Because buyers are scrambling to find homes, sellers will also want to list quickly to take advantage of the demand and rising prices.
+Since buyers are scrambling to find homes, sellers will also want to list quickly to take advantage of the demand and rising prices.

 On the whole, I don’t see anything on the horizon that would suggest we’re going through a housing crisis, but I’ll continue to keep an eye on the data as the year progresses.

-If you have any questions about the market or you need to buy or sell a home, give me a call or send me an email.
+If you have any questions about the market or need to buy or sell a home, give me a call or send me an email.
 I’d love to hear from you.